Ermaa8/Hangman/README.md

 ### Known Bugs
 - When testing a code in Pep8ci, 2 error appears and those errors describe that line is too long, but those lines has to be long in order to code to work.
 However I will try my best to expand my knowledge in the python language so that I know how to make a code that accept the amount of characters in that line.
+- Some words inside the app are put together when they actually are two different words.
+When I change place of the word I get error in Pep8ci validator.

 ## Acknowledgments
 - My mentor Antonio for his help and support.